 Some Indonesian students return to schools, at a distance

-JAKARTA, Indonesia (AP) — School bells in some parts of Indonesia’s capital have rung again after classes closed by the coronavirus for more than a year were allowed to start reopening on Monday now that the daily count of new COVID-19 cases continues to decline.
+JAKARTA, Indonesia (AP) — School bells rang in parts of Indonesia’s capital for the first time in more than a year on Monday as schools shut by the coronavirus were allowed to begin reopening as cases decline.

-A total of 610 schools that have passed the required tests by the Jakarta Education Agency reopened their doors for the first time since the pandemic started, though with many precautions still in place.
+A total of 610 schools that passed standards set by the Jakarta Education Agency reopened their doors, though with many precautions still in place.

+In-person schooling will be blended with remote learning and gradually increased based on the government’s evaluation of the situation.
+Elementary students will initially attend school three days a week, junior high students four days and high school students five days, all with shortened class periods.

-The city administration had initially planned to reopen schools in June, but the plan was postponed as another wave of infections triggered by the highly contagious delta variant engulfed the country.
+The city administration initially planned to reopen schools in June, but postponed the restart when a wave of infections triggered by the highly contagious delta variant engulfed the country.

-“We had been past the peak of the second wave of COVID-19 infections,” Jakarta Vice Governor Ahmad Riza Patria told reporters on Monday, adding that they hope to reopen all schools in January.
+“We have passed the peak of the second wave of COVID-19 infections,” Jakarta Vice Governor Ahmad Riza Patria said Monday, adding that officials hope to reopen all schools by January.

-There are about 5,341 schools in Jakarta, ranging from elementary to high school, according to government data.
+There are 5,341 schools ranging from elementary to high school in Jakarta, according to government data.

-“I hope that coronavirus in Indonesia will end, so, I can go to school and meet friends every day,” said her classmate, Amalwin Harjodisastra.
+“I hope the coronavirus in Indonesia will end so I can go to school and meet friends every day,” said her classmate, Amalwin Harjodisastra.

-Even as schools reopen, government guidelines for school facilities have changed many class traditions.
+As schools restart, government guidelines have changed many class traditions.
 Chatting in class is not allowed, facemasks must be worn at all times and no one can leave class for recess.
-Schools must slash class capacity to 50% by holding classes in two shifts.
+Schools must slash class capacity by 50% by holding classes in two shifts.
 Teachers must be vaccinated.

-In person schooling will be blended with remote learning and gradually increase based on the government’s evaluation of the situation.

-Indonesia’s Health Ministry reported 7,427 new infections in the past 24 hours on Sunday, the lowest daily total since June 9.
-There has been a steady decline since the peak on July 15, when more than 56,000 cases were recorded in a single day.
+The Health Ministry reported 5,436 new infections on Monday, the lowest daily total since June 9.
+They have declined since new cases peaked on July 15, when more than 56,000 were recorded.

-Indonesia, the world’s fourth most populous country, has recorded more than 4 million infections since the pandemic began.
+Indonesia, the world’s fourth most populous country, has recorded more than 4 million cases since the pandemic began.
+It took 15 months for it to hit 2 million confirmed cases on June 21, and just over nine weeks to hit double that amount last week.

-Once the country’s COVID-19 epicenter, Jakarta has been seeing declines in both active cases and new cases since mid-July, from more than 100,000 active cases per day to below 8,000 a day and from more than 10,000 new cases per day to below 500.
+Jakarta, once the country’s COVID-19 center, has recorded declines in active and new cases since mid-July, from more than 100,000 active cases to below 8,000 a day and from more than 10,000 new cases per day to below 500.

-Also, patients are not being turned away from hospitals like in the past as the bed occupancy rate has declined in several regions.
-The Central Jakarta Health Service says the bed occupancy rate in several hospitals in Jakarta is now below 30%.
+Patients are no longer being turned away from hospitals as bed occupancy rates have declined in several regions.
+The Central Jakarta Health Service says the occupancy rate in several Jakarta hospitals is now below 30%.

-Restrictions on public activities, which the government credits with helping to ease pressure on hospitals, are being eased in the capital.
-Authorities in Jakarta have reopened malls, places of worship and outdoor sport venues since mid-August with certain capacity limits, and people must show they’ve been vaccinated.
+Restrictions on public activities, which the government credits with helping reduce pressure on hospitals, are being eased in the capital.
+Authorities have reopened malls, places of worship and outdoor sporting venues since mid-August with capacity limits, and people must show they’ve been vaccinated.

 Last month, Indonesia began vaccinating those aged between 12 and 18.

-Indonesia began vaccinating earlier than many other countries in Southeast Asia.
-The country aims to inoculate more than 208 million of its 270 million people by March 2022, but authorities have only fully vaccinated 34.8 million people and partially vaccinated another 26.7 million so far.
+Indonesia began immunizations earlier than many other countries in Southeast Asia.
+It aims to inoculate more than 208 million of its 270 million people by March 2022.
+So far, authorities have fully vaccinated only 35.3 million people and partially vaccinated 26.9 million others.

 By NINIEK KARMINI and FADLAN SYAM